Archival science: The beginnings of preservation

 Preservation emerged with the establishment of the first central archives.
-In 1789, during the French Revolution, the Archives Nationales was established and later, in 1794, transformed into a central archives.
-This was the first independent national archives and their goal was to preserve and store documents and records as they were.
+In 1789, during the French Revolution, the Archives Nationales was established and later, in 1794, transformed into a central archive.
+This was the first independent national archive and its goal was to preserve and store documents and records as they were.
 This trend gained popularity and soon other countries began establishing national archives for the same reasons, to maintain and preserve their records as they were created and received.

-Cultural and scientific change also helped to bring about the idea and practice of preservation.
+Cultural and scientific change reinforced the concept and practice of preservation.
 In the late eighteenth century, many museums, national libraries, and national archives were established in Europe; therefore ensuring the preservation of their cultural heritage.

 Archival preservation

 Preservation, like provenance, is concerned with the proper representation of archival materials.
 Archivists are primarily concerned with maintaining the record, along with the context in which it was produced, and making this information accessible to the user.

 Tout ensemble is a definition relating to preservation.
 This definition encompasses the idea of context and the importance of maintaining context.
 When a record is removed from its fellow records, it loses its meaning.
 In order to preserve a record it must be preserved in its original entirety or else it may lose its significance.
 This definition relates to the principle of provenance and respect des fonds as it similarly emphasizes the idea of the original record.

 Metadata is key for the preservation of context within archival science.
 Metadata, as defined by the SAA, is "data about data".
 This data can help archivists locate a specific record, or a variety of records within a certain category.
 By assigning appropriate metadata to records or record aggregates, the archivist successfully preserves the entirety of the record and the context in which it was created.
-This allows for better accessibility and improves the authenticity of the record.
+This allows for better accessibility and improves authenticity.

 Physical maintenance is another key feature of preservation.
-There are many strategies in place to preserve archives properly; such as rehousing items in acid-free containers, storing items in climate controlled areas, and copying deteriorating items.
-These preservation techniques are to be carried out with respect to provenance.
+There are many strategies to preserve archives properly: rehousing items in acid-free containers, storing items in climate controlled areas, and copying deteriorating items.